aLiehrmann/CROCS/README.md

 `CROCS::graphFactory` and peak start/end post-processing rules
 `CROCS::postProcessingRuleFactory` to build a Peak Caller `CROCS::peakCallerFactory`.
-The `CROCS::CROCS` output is the first step to compute an objective function that can be optimized in a supervised learning procedure.
+The `CROCS::CROCS` output is the first step to compute an objective function that can be optimized in the supervised learning procedure.
 We give two examples of its use in the following section.